rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-create-new-group.md

 8. Check if you can connect to OpenShift.
 Run the command below.

     <p class="tip">
     ⛷️ <b>TIP</b> ⛷️ - Before you hit enter, make sure you change the username and password to match your team's login details.
-If your password includes special characters, put it in single quotes. ie: <strong>'A8y?Rpm!9+A3B/KG'</strong>
+If your password includes special characters, put it in single quotes. i.e.: <strong>'A8y?Rpm!9+A3B/KG'</strong>
     </p>

     ```bash